andy-byers/CalicoDB/doc/design.md

 This means that pages that exist in the WAL must be read from the WAL, not the database file.
 The shm file is used to store the WAL index data structure, which provides a way to quickly locate pages in the WAL.
 We also use the shm file to coordinate locks on the WAL.

+## Error handling
+`Status` objects are used describe errors in CalicoDB.
+If a method can fail, it will generally return a `Status`.

 ## Database file format
 The database file consists of 0 or more fixed-size pages.